 Because BPPV can go away on its own, it's often a good idea to simply wait it out.
 But there are also a number of possible treatments.
 "Repositioning" maneuvers are commonly used.
 They involve using a certain order of head and body movements to move the loose crystals to a position where they no longer cause dizzy spells.

-Your doctor helps you to do these maneuvers, but there are also versions that you can do on your own at home.
+The doctor helps you to do these maneuvers, but there are also versions that you can do on your own at home.

 Treatments such as medication for nausea are only rarely needed.
+If the vertigo is severe, you can take anti-vertigo medication for a short time to suppress it.

 Bouts of dizziness can be scary – especially if it's not yet clear that they are only being caused by BPPV.

-Feeling unsteady during a dizzy spell increases the risk of a fall, especially in older people.
+Feeling unsteady during a dizzy spell increases the risk of a fall, particularly in older people.
 Some people move very little due to the fear of feeling dizzy, limiting what they can do in everyday life.

 IQWiG health information is written with the aim of helping people understand the advantages and disadvantages of the main treatment options and health care services.